Certificate in Immersive VR 360° Video Production – Google

-Granted a Pioneer NZ Patent in 2003 and Australian Patent equivalent in 2004 covering Interactive Immersive 360° Video technologies of which includes elements of virtual, augmented and mixed reality technologies as well.
+Granted a Pioneer NZ Patent in 2003 and Australian Patent equivalent in 2004 covering Interactive Immersive 360° Video technologies that also include elements of virtual, augmented and mixed reality technologies.

-As a young fellow back in the 70’s and 80’s my four brothers, sister and I grew up in Cannons Creek, Porirua where we kept ourselves occupied mostly on the adjacent sport fields and from time to time attended various marae events up and down the southern western coastline of the North Island.
+As a young fellow back in the 70’s and 80’s my four brothers, sister and I grew up in Cannons Creek, Porirua where we kept ourselves occupied mostly on the adjacent sport fields and from time-to-time attended various marae events up and down the south-western coastline of the North Island.

-During those early years our preferred go to TV shows and movies back then were Logans’ Run, BattleStar Galactica, WKRP in Cincinnati, Beyond 2000, International Rugby, Bruce Lee and Star Wars; a mix of radio, sitcom, drama, sports, action films and futurist - innovation type genres that by default continues to influence my mindset to this very day.
+During those early years our preferred go-to TV shows and movies were Logans’ Run, BattleStar Galactica, WKRP in Cincinnati, Beyond 2000, International Rugby, Bruce Lee and Star Wars; a mix of radio, sitcom, drama, sports, action films, and futurist and innovation genres that by default continue to influence my mindset to this very day.

 That tech is now …